 - My message: ‘For whom it may concern: hello, greetings and well done.’

 - Dad’s message: ‘God Bless Danny, Aileen [my mother], Sasha [our dog, now passed away] and all my family.
 12/07/13.’

 I have the certificates to prove it (though the asteroid’s name has been changed since 2013).
 I’m not sure if our messages returned to Earth in 2020 or whether Hayabusa2 is still carrying them through space.
+If the latter, I hope it’s not too cold up there.
 If the former, it was quite a nice round trip for me and my Dad, I think.

 P.S.
 You can also find me on Twitter and LinkedIn.
 Plus, all of my links are available on my Linktree.